mabuelgh/intersight-ai-bridge/README.md

 ### Step 3: Requirements Installation & Setup

-1. Clone this repository, navigato into the project directory and make shell scripts executable.
+1. Clone this repository, navigate into the project directory and make shell scripts executable.
 Then, if needed, modify the variable *PROXY_URL* in **setup.sh** file.
    ```bash
    git clone https://github.com/mabuelgh/intersight-ai-bridge
    cd intersight-ai-bridge